 I’m a CS PhD candidate (supervised by Dr. Derek Doran) at Wright State University, Dayton OH.
 My research interests are broadly in data science, with a focus on deep learning, computer vision, and web systems modeling.
 My academic research studies deep neural network mechanisms toward interpretability, that aid in interpreting how they process input data in a human-understandable way.
 This work includes implementation, training, visualization, and analysis of convolutional neural networks using Tensorflow.
 I have also applied Recurrent Neural Networks via Keras to reveal latent behavioral patterns in classes of automated traffic faced by web systems.
-I’m now actively seeking for a 2018 summer internship, and interested in both research and programming related positions.
+Besides research, I'm also an amateur acoustic guitar player.
+Check my YouTube channel for some songs I played :)

 Ph.D. in Computer Science and Engineering • GPA 4.0 • Jan.
 2016 - Aug.
 2020(expected)